 To qualify for reimbursement, your marketing piece(s) must be cobranded with the Community Foundation’s logo.
 Final drafts of all marketing piece(s) must be reviewed by the Community Foundation before printing/distribution to ensure accuracy of information and integrity of cobranding.

 To apply for an EMMG, first please call our staff at 252-261-8839 to discuss your project and confirm your eligibility.
-Once you’ve spoken with our staff, you can apply online for an EMMG by clicking here.
+Once you’ve spoken with our staff, you can apply online for an EMMG by clicking here (link will be updated when the 2019 application is available).
 Application deadlines are the last Fridays of January, April, July, and October.
-(In 2018, those dates are January 26, April 27, July 27, and October 26.)
+(In 2019, those dates are January 25, April 26, July 26, and October 25.)
 Applications are reviewed by our board on a quarterly basis, with decisions on the first Thursdays of March, June, September, and December.

 FREQUENTLY ASKED QUESTIONS